 Volunteers are needed to present programs for the remaining open meetings.
 If you have an opera(s) or opera theme, or an opera-related area of interest that you’d like to share and present at a meeting, please contact me to discuss it.

 See you at the opera.

-Inversion Vocal Ensemble will get 2017 off to a great start.
-They bring an eclectic vibe of various musical genres.
-Comprised of classically trained students and alumni of Tennessee State University, Fisk University, Oakwood University, Morgan State University, Vanderbilt University and Westminster Choir College, Inversion performs classical, opera, contemporary gospel, jazz standards, musical theater, and inspirational music - from solo to ensemble arrangements.
+Inversion vocal ensemble brings an eclectic vibe of various musical genres.
+Comprised of classically trained students and alumni of Tennessee State University, Fisk University, Oakwood University, Morgan State University, Vanderbilt University and Westminster Choir College, Inversion performs classical, opera, contemporary gospel, jazz standards, musical theater, and inspirational music—from solo to ensemble arrangements.